starrymedia/upticknetworkdocs/intro/clients.md

 # Clients

-Learn about the client supported by your Uptick node. {synopsis}
+Learn about the client supported by your Uptick node.

 ## Client Servers